Frequently Asked Questions About Christianity, Answered Honestly!

 - "And the King shall answer and say unto them, Verily I say unto you, Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me."

 What's the greatest good we can desire for the stranger?
-It is that he come to know Christ, as we know Him!
+It is that he comes to know Christ, as we have come to know Him!
 There is no higher good that we can hope for.
 To show this bounteous nature of Christ in hospitality is to show the love of God as He did to the least of these.
 Now and then, one of these strangers is going to ultimately be an elect of God, a messenger (not angel) whom we are privileged to have entertained unaware.
-You may never even know He was elect, or who's life you affected by your kindness until that great day of the Lord.
-We don't need a thank you, nor should we fret or feel discontent against this obligation, as it is our duty as conscientious stewards to do this.
-We are ministers of God's benevolence and should always be prepared to give an answer for the reason of the grace and hope that is in us.
-With meekness and fear we show forth His hospitality toward us in brotherly Love.
+You may never even know He was God's chosen, or whose life you affected by your kindness until that great day of the Lord.
+Because we don't need a thank you, nor should we fret or feel discontent against this obligation, as it is our duty (Luke 17:10) as conscientious stewards to do this.
+We are ministering spirits of God's benevolence and should always be prepared to give an answer for the reason of the grace and hope that is in us.
+With meekness and fear, we show forth His hospitality toward us in brotherly Love towards others.

-Bring it to mind and never forget that Christian charity is also illustrated in our hospitality toward strangers!
-Even as seen in the prophets of old.
+Bring it to mind and never forget that Christian charity is vividly illustrated in our hospitality toward strangers, as they may be messengers called and chosen to do the work of an evangelist.
+This Godly hospitality as seen in the prophets of God.

 Hebrews 13:1-2